scifigurmeet/devops/puppet_working_solution.md

-# Puppet Master and Agent Docker Setup Guide
+# Puppet Master and Agent Docker Setup Guide - Single Folder

-This guide walks you through setting up a Puppet Master and Puppet Agent using Docker containers, including a practical example of configuration management.
+This guide walks you through setting up a Puppet Master and Puppet Agent using Docker containers from a single folder, including a practical example of configuration management.

 ## Prerequisites